$\Lambda_{\rm s}$CDM cosmology from a type-II minimally modified gravity: Sigmoid and reconstruction of the scalar field potential

+For the fiducial values $\Omega_{\rm m0}=0.30$ and $z_\dagger\simeq1.8$ ($a_\dagger\simeq0.357$) adopted in \cref{fig:VL-recon}, this gives $\tilde\eta_{\rm acc}\simeq26$ and $\tilde\eta_{\rm super}\simeq79$.
+Accordingly, the intermediate case $\tilde\eta=30$ lies above the acceleration threshold but below the super–acceleration threshold and therefore develops an additional accelerated–expansion interval without a genuine super–acceleration phase, whereas only the sharpest case $\tilde\eta=100$ crosses into a brief super–acceleration regime.
+This analytic expectation is in agreement with the behaviour seen in the bottom–right panel of \cref{fig:VL-recon}.

-In this approach, we can straightforwardly further modify $\Lambda_{\rm s}(a)$, as given in~\cref{eqn:smoothLs}, to incorporate additional features into the $\Lambda_{\rm s}$CDM model at various redshifts, beyond the smooth mirror AdS-dS transition around $z_\dagger\sim2$.
-However, we will leave the exploration of this possibility to future works.
+In this approach, we can straightforwardly further modify $\Lambda_{\rm s}(a)$, as given in~\cref{eqn:smoothLs}, to incorporate additional features into the $\Lambda_{\rm s}$CDM model at various redshifts, beyond the smooth mirror AdS-to-dS transition around $z_\dagger\sim2$ suggested by robust observational analysis (see, e.g., ~\cite{Akarsu:2019hmw, Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb, Akarsu:2024eoo}).
+However, we will leave the exploration of this possibility to future work.
 Having uniquely defined the $\Lambda_{\rm s}(a)$ function, we can now determine $H^2=\sum_I \varrho_I + \varrho_{\rm s}(a)$ (where the index $I$ runs over the standard matter components, and $\varrho_{\rm s}\equiv\Lambda_{\rm s}/3$ represents the effective CC contribution), and consequently also the expressions for $\dot{H}$ [see~\cref{eq:dotH}].
-Hence, with $\Lambda_{\rm s}(a)$ specified, we have a complete model ready for direct implementation into a Boltzmann code (see Appendix B).
+Hence, with $\Lambda_{\rm s}(a)$ specified, we have a complete model ready for direct implementation into a Boltzmann code (see~\cref{sec:appPert}).
+We emphasize that, aside from the additional free parameters $z_{\dagger}$ (or $a_\dagger$), which determine the redshift (or the scale) of the sign change in $\Lambda_{\rm s}$, and $\tilde\eta$, which governs the rapidity/width of the transition epoch, the entire parameter baseline of the $\Lambda_{\rm s}$CDM model---including cosmological initial conditions ($A_s$ and $n_s$), primarily set by the inflationary epoch---remains identical to that of the $\Lambda$CDM model.
+Furthermore, for scenarios focused exclusively on fast transitions, where data cannot distinguish between different transition rates, $\tilde\eta$ can be fixed to a sufficiently large value, effectively reducing the model to having only one additional free parameter, $z_{\dagger}$.
+These additional parameters ultimately govern the late-time modifications in the background dynamics---specifically in $H$ and $\dot{H}$---as well as in perturbations for $z\lesssim z_\dagger$ (with $z_\dagger\sim 2$ suggested by multiple observational analyses of abrupt $\Lambda_{\rm s}$CDM; see, e.g., \cite{Akarsu:2019hmw,Akarsu:2021fol,Akarsu:2022typ,Akarsu:2023mfb,Akarsu:2024eoo}), whereas the model is practically indistinguishable from standard $\Lambda$CDM for $z\gtrsim 3.5$ (see~\cref{sec:appC} for a detailed discussion).

+A companion multi-probe observational analysis of this reconstructed (sigmoid/quiescent) $\Lambda_{\rm s}(a)$ realisation given in~\cref{eqn:smoothLs}, including CMB, BAO, SN~Ia, and cosmic-shear data, has been presented in Ref.~\cite{Akarsu:2024eoo}, where $\Lambda_{\rm s}$VCDM was found to improve the overall fit and to alleviate the $H_0$ and $S_8$ tensions.